chewyou/silverstripe-elastic-beanstalk/README.md

 8. Composer and Zip.
-   Run a `composer install` in the root `directory` to build the vendor directory.
+   Run a `composer install` in the root directory to build the `vendor` directory.
-   Zip and deploy 0.0.1.
+   Zip and deploy.
 Will see 403 Forbidden on site after deployment.
    To zip the project files, select the files while inside the root directory and zip.
-   Do not zip the main directory.
+   Do not zip the root directory itself.
+   Name to something like `0.0.1.zip`.
+Could do `1.0.0.zip`?

 9. Configure Software: